Traffic Ticket and Traffic Court Lawyers in Alexandria, VA

 See What Our Clients Have To Say

-If you have been injured in a car accident in Alexandria, VA or anywhere in Northern Virginia, contact The Alvarez Law Firm for a free case evaluation.
-Virginia’s contributory negligence standard means acting quickly is essential to protecting your right to compensation.
+If you received a traffic ticket or face reckless driving charges in Alexandria, VA or Northern Virginia, contact The Alvarez Law Firm.
+Call (703) 888-0959 for a free case evaluation.

-Frequently Asked Questions About Car Accidents in Alexandria, VA
+Frequently Asked Questions About Traffic Tickets in Alexandria, VA